 Dig It!
 Recordstore Loeff Berchmakerstraat 9, 3512 TC Utrecht

-Before opening the newest record shop in town in September this year, owner Bert Tiggelers spent 4 years selling books and records at the Vredenburg market in the center of town.
+Before opening the newest record shop in town in September 2018, owner Bert Tiggelers spent 4 years selling books and records at the Vredenburg market in the center of town.
 Dig It! is located in a bright space, only a short walk from Neude square.
 The shop stocks some new, but mostly second hand releases in every genre you can think of.
 They don’t sell online (yet), so you’ll have to find out what’s on offer, in store!

 Elvis Corner Amsterdamsestraatweg 293, 3551 CG Utrecht